 It is difficult to overstate the importance of mathematical skills to students studying physics.
 In particular, the modules and projects that are specific to MPhys programmes assume familiarity with all of the material in mathematics modules PHY1026 and PHY2025.
 Students who have not scored at least 60% on these modules must be prepared to do a significant amount of catch-up work on mathematics over the summer vacation.
 Students who are unable to get their mathematics up to an appropriate level are unlikely to get full benefit from the MPhys programme and are advised to transfer to a BSc at the end of Stage 2.

 The options and electives (under the enhanced modularity scheme) allowed by each programme are tabulated in its Programme Specification.
-The University may permit students to register for options and electives that are not permitted within the standard programmes offered by the School of Physics by transfering to the Flexible Combined Honours programme.
-In such cases students will be required to agree with the School and Faculty a new degree title so that their final qualification will not be confused with our accredited programmes.
+The University may permit students to register for options and electives that are not permitted within the standard programmes offered by the Department of Physics by transfering to the Flexible Combined Honours programme.
+In such cases students will be required to agree with the Department and Faculty a new degree title so that their final qualification will not be confused with our accredited programmes.

 Students must not register for optional or elective modules which specify pre/co-requisites unless they have the correct qualifications or, in exceptional circumstances, the written agreement of the module instructor.